rkuo/LearningSpark/AMPlabCamp5SelfStudy.md

-# AMPLab Camp 5 Self Study
+# AMPLib Camp 5 Self Study

 ## Online Resources
 - From AMP camp site [Slide, Video] and [Getting Started With Your USB Stick]